DoNothingInvestor/zero-tasking/_posts/2017-11-06-this-is-an-new-post.md

 ---
-layout: blog-by-tag
+layout: post
 title: 'this is an new post '
 date: 2017-11-05 00:00:00 +0000
-slug: 'invest '
-name: 'this is a new post '
-description: ''
----
----

-layout: post

-title: Example content

 tags:
   - jekyll
   - dactl
   - investing
   - invest

+slug: 'invest'
+name: 'this is a new post '
+overlay: blue
+---

 description: >

   Howdy!
 This is an example blog post that shows several types of HTML content